Quenton Nelson: 2021 season

-On April 28, 2021, the Colts exercised the fifth-year option on Nelson's contract, which guarantees a salary of $13.754 million for the 2022 season.
+On April 28, 2021, the Colts exercised the fifth-year option on Nelson's contract, which guaranteed a salary of $13.754 million for the 2022 season.
 On August 3, it was revealed that he needed surgery on his left foot, a similar injury that Carson Wentz had suffered a week prior.
-Recovery time was projected to be 5–12 weeks, but the doctors deemed that the injury was not as serious.
-In Week 3, Nelson suffered a high ankle sprain and was placed on injured reserve on October 2, 2021.
+Recovery time was projected to be five to 12 weeks, but the doctors deemed that the injury was not as serious.
+During Week 3, Nelson suffered a high ankle sprain and was placed on injured reserve on October 2, 2021.
 He was activated on October 23.

 Nelson was named Associated Press second-team All-Pro.
 He has the most total All-Pro selections (four) and the most First Team All-Pro selections (three from 2018 to 2020) by a guard in franchise history.

 Nelson became just the second player in team history to earn Pro Bowl honors in his first four seasons, joining Alan Ameche (1955–58).
-He also became the first offensive lineman in the NFL to do it in his first four seasons since Zack Martin (2014–17) and is the first Indianapolis player to be selected to four consecutive Pro Bowls since T. Y. Hilton (2014–17).
+He also became the first offensive lineman in the NFL to do it in his first four seasons since Zack Martin (2014–17) and is the first player in franchise history to be selected to four consecutive Pro Bowls since T. Y. Hilton (2014–17).
 The last Colts offensive linemen to be selected to four consecutive Pro Bowls were Chris Hinton (six consecutive, 1983–89) and Ray Donaldson (four consecutive, 1986–89).
 Nelson was ranked 28th by his fellow players on the NFL Top 100 Players of 2022.